adonath/nanogptx/README.md

 </p>

 ## Purpose of this Repository
 The purpose of this repository is mostly documenting my own learning progress on recent developments in AI.
 I first wanted to learn more transformers and the process of training LLMs and at the same time I wanted to learn about [JAX](https://docs.jax.dev/en/latest/).
 Give these goals a reasonable project was to re-implement **[nanoGPT](https://github.com/karpathy/nanoGPT) in pure JAX**.
 In the process I have found that I typically ended up with much cleaner code, compared to PyTorch.
-So I decided to split the code base up into smaller reusable and more modular parts.
+So I decided to split the code base up into smaller reusable and more modular parts and release it.
 Now it can be used for **educational purposes, or as a clean and hackable starting point for small scale experiments on modified architecures, training strategies or experiments in interpretability**.
 I think cooking a new experiment needs to start from a clean lab, so **happy cooking**!

 **Note**: if you need minimal production grade implementations of LLMs you might rather want to check out [official JAX LLM examples](https://github.com/jax-ml/jax-llm-examples) or for large scale experiments and training checkout [Levanter](https://github.com/stanford-crfm/levanter), which is based on [Equinox](https://docs.kidger.site/equinox/).

 ## Getting started
-This repositiry comes with mutiple pre-defined environmenst in a `pixi.toml` file.
-This makes it very covenient to run the model in CPU, GPU and even TPU (not yet) environments.
+This repositiry comes with mutiple pre-defined environments in a `pixi.toml` file.
+This makes it very covenient to run the model in CPU, GPU and even TPU (soon...) environments.
-To get started, you first [install pixi](https://pixi.sh/latest/installation/).
+To get started, you first [install pixi](https://pixi.sh/latest/installation/), then proceed with:

-### Training a Small Model on Shakespeare
+### Training a Small Model on "Tiny Shakespeare" and CPU
 To train a small transformer model with character level encoding on the "tiny Shakespeare" dataset you can use:

 ```bash